-How to Make and Use DIY Fabric Softener:
+How to Make and Use the Homemade Fabric Softener:

 In a small bowl, mix the salt and the oils together.
+(Only use oils if you’d like a natural scent…they are optional.)
 Add 3 tablespoons (or less) of the mixture to each load of laundry that needs fabric softener.
-(Add directly into your washer, not into the little containers.)
-You can add the same amount of essential oils in any combination that is your favorite if you prefer a different scent.
+(Add directly into your washer during the rinse cycle or right before the final rinse, not into the softener dispenser.)
+You can add the same amount of your favorite essential oils in any combination if you prefer a different scent.